|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On April 16, 1944 at 10:20am took off from Nadzab No. 4 Airfield (APO 713, Unit 1)piloted by 2nd Lt.
 Robert R. Keown as part of a four plane flight with call sign "Agate Special" led by P-38H pilot Zielinski with wingman P-38H 42-66555 piloted by Mikucky, plus element leader P-38H 42-66832 piloted by Reeves and element P-38H 42-66668 piloted by Keown (this aircraft).

 Returning, the formation flew a course approximately 50 miles inland from the coast and encountered heavy overcast 15 miles south of Annenberg with overcast to 1,000' and rain.
 The formation proceeded towards Madang in hopes of landing at Saidor Airfield.

 Instead, the weather worsened with severe weather and overcast down to 1,000' and with visibility of only 300' and attempted to turn out towards the sea to find an opening in the clouds.
 The P-38s circling off Yalu Point near Yamai Airfield for 20 minutes before finding a hole in the clouds.
 At 2:40pm with poor visibility, the formation broke up with Zielinski and Mikucky turning to the left while Reeves and Keown turning to the right.

 When this aircraft failed to return from the mission, the 36th Fighter Squadron notified the rescue squadron at 3:30pm, but no searches could be undertaken until the next day due to bad weather.
 On April 17, 1944 PBY Catalinas and B-25s escorted by fighters searched the coastal and inland area from Saidor to Alexishafen.
 During the search, three wrecks were spotted near Alexishafen but were not identified.
 On April 18, 1944 searches continued without result.

 At the time of the crash, evidence of aircraft wreckage was observed offshore Yalu Point on the north coast of New Guinea.
 But, there was no proof that it belonged to Keown's aircraft.
-His aircraft and body have never been located.
+His aircraft and body were never located during World War II.